SEO & Digital Marketing

 We help Colorado businesses optimize for both traditional search and AI-powered discovery.

-• Live screen share showing how ChatGPT, Google AI, and Perplexity currently describe your business (or if they mention you at all)
+• Live screen share showing how ChatGPT, Google AI, and Perplexity describe your business

 • Specific content gaps preventing AI citation in your industry